St. Augustine and Ponte Vedra: Amazingly Affordable

 Affordable Places to Stay

-Be sure to ask about deals and reduced admission or accommodation rates for military, seniors and groups.
+Be sure to ask about deals and reduced admission or accommodation rates for first responder and unsung heroes, military, seniors and groups.